Main view of the Nextas Custom Hydraulic Fixture System, showcasing its precision engineering.

 Consistent High Precision

-Engineered for exceptional positioning repeatability (≤.005mm), ensuring every part is machined to exact specifications.
+Delivers solid positioning repeatability (≤.005mm), so every part is machined to exact specifications.

 Designed for Automation

-Features integrated ports and sensors for clamp/unclamp confirmation, enabling seamless use with robotic and FMS systems.
+Features integrated ports and sensors for clamp/unclamp confirmation, enabling straightforward use with robotic and FMS systems.

 Durable & Robust Construction

-Built from high-grade, heat-treated alloy steel to withstand the harshest production environments and ensure long-term reliability.
+Built from high-grade, heat-treated alloy steel to withstand the harshest production environments and deliver long-term reliability.

 We engineer the locating scheme, clamping elements, hydraulic circuit, and automation interfaces as one system—so you get repeatability, rigidity, and maintainability without compromising tool access or chip evacuation.